Illinois Lawyers for National Vaccine Injury Compensation Program

 Actionable Injuries under the Act

-Ed Kraus and the attorneys at the Vaccine Injury Law Project understand that the scientific understanding of how vaccines can cause injuries in susceptible individuals is constantly evolving.
-We work with some of the world’s leading medical experts to bring difficult and novel cases and have helped to push forward the Court’s understanding of causation.
+Attorneys Ed Kraus, Amy Kraus and Brynna Gang, understand that the scientific understanding of how vaccines can cause injuries in susceptible individuals is constantly evolving.
+We work with some of the world's leading medical experts to bring difficult and novel cases and have helped to push forward the Court's understanding of causation.

 Types of Compensation Available to Prevailing Petitioners

 Vaccine Court cases take place in two distinct phases.
-The first is the “causation phase” in which we will prove to the Court that your injury was caused by a vaccination.
-Once the Court rules that the vaccine caused the injury, the case moves to the “damages phase.”
-In the damages phase, an attorney from the Vaccine Injury Law Project will work closely with you to create a comprehensive settlement demand for damages.
+The first is the "causation phase" in which the injured petitioner proves to the Court that the injury was caused by a vaccination.
+As experienced vaccine injury attorneys, we work closely with medical experts and our clients to craft a comprehensive approach to causation.
+Once the Court rules that the vaccine caused the injury, the case moves to the "damages phase."
+In the damages phase, an attorney from Kraus Law Group works closely with you to create a comprehensive settlement demand for damages.
 The damages can include:

 - A death benefit of $250,000 if the vaccine injury caused a death.

-- An amount for past and future pain and suffering (this amount is capped at $250,000)
+- An amount for past and/or future pain and suffering (this amount is capped at $250,000)

 - Reimbursement of out-of-pocket medical costs (this can include future medical costs)